vaadin-miki/super-fields/superfields/README.md

 ### `LazyLoad`

 A simple wrapper to lazy load contents when the component gets into view.
+By default, content is loaded when the component gets fully into view, but it is possible to configure it to load when only a part gets into view.

 ### `ObservedField`